airatk/kaishnik-bot/README.md

 * `keys` file is used to store tokens & keys accessed using `config` module.

 ### Launch setup
 The `requirements.txt` file is included to the repository.
-So, enter `pip3 install -r requirements.txt` to get all the necessary stuff.
+So, use `pip3 install -r requirements.txt` to get all the necessities.
-Type `python3 . -m 'launch mode'` to launch where `launch mode` is either `testing` or `eternal`.
+Use `python3 ./` to launch.

 ## Commands
 * **classes** - занятия